 How rigour gets misapplied

-In quantitative research, rigour often collapses into statistical signals: bigger samples, and p-values.
-These become proxies, even when mismatched to the question.
+In quantitative research, that often means statistical signals: larger samples, lower p-values.
+These become stand-ins for rigour, even when they’re only loosely connected to the decision being made.

 Responding to “more rigour”

-If rigour is a proxy for multiple concerns, the most useful response is to interrogate it rather than immediately produce more work.
+If rigour is acting as a proxy for multiple concerns, the most useful move is usually to slow down and make those concerns explicit.
 Ask what specifically is worrying them.
 Ask what decision this needs to support, and what would shift their confidence.
-These questions move the conversation from vague critique to a concrete brief and often reveal that the concern is narrower, and more addressable, than it first appeared.
+These questions shift the question from a general critique to something more concrete.
+Often, the concern turns out to be more narrower and more addressable than “more rigour” initially suggests.

 In conclusion